 Buyers must have a reputable attorney that will represent their interest at the closing and conduct the necessary due diligence on the property including, but not limited too: checking the title of the property, verifying any liens or restrictions, and performing the proper transfer of the property.
 Your real estate agent should be able to recommend a few lawyers or the embassy of your country in Costa Rica.
 The lawyer should be registered with the attorney board.
 It is important that the same attorney does not represent the Seller and Buyer in the transaction.
 This can be a conflict of interest, but this, unfortunately, has be seen in real estate transactions.

-In real estate in Costa Rica, the rule is the same as around the world, if it seems too good to be true it probably is.
+In Costa Rica the rule is the same as around the world, if it seems too good to be true it probably is.
 Please use common sense.
 The taxi driver or the man you meet at the local bar with an unbelievable deal on a lot that might not be properly registered, not be buildable, or may not have potable water.
-Please make sure to protect yourself as much as possible in any transaction.
+Please make sure to protect yourself as much as possible in any real estate transaction in Costa Rica.

 Courtney Borquet, Broker/Owner